-- 1. When the Enrollee's circumstances or needs change (e.g., new diagnosis, inpatient admission, unhoused - 2.
-At least annually: - 3.
-At the Enrollee's request: and - 4.
+- 1. When the Enrollee's circumstances or needs change (e.g., new diagnosis, inpatient admission, homelessness, etc.); - 2.
+At least annually;

+- 3. At the Enrollee's request; and - 4.
 Upon referral from a provider, care giver, or social services agency.

-32.4 Care Planning
+34.4-32.4 Care Planning

 For Enrollees identified as needing Care Plans, the Contractor shall use a collaborative multidisciplinary team to develop an individualized and person-centered Care Plan with the Enrollee receiving care management services.
-The Contractor shall assign a care manager to the Enrollee who will facilitate development of the care team and Care Plan.
+The Contractor shall assign a care manager to the Enrollee who will facilitate development of the care team and Care Plan, which may include members such as the following based on the Enrollee's needs: the Enrollee and/or caretakers, the PCP, a behavioral health provider, specialists, nutritionists, and or Pharmacy Network Provider.